skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

     return [full_name, user, city, work, followers, following, likes, repos, contributions]
 ```

-As output we get a list with a total of nine elements, some of which could be 'NaN' - well, certainly not the user.
+As output we get a list with a total of nine features, some of which could be 'NaN' - well, certainly not the users alias.

 Finally, we call the `extract_info()` function for all users in a `for-loop` and then save the output as a `csv` file.